Updated Sept. 19, 2022

 Fully implementing the Lean methodology can be a lengthy, intensive process — but getting started doesn’t have to be complicated.
 Here are five ways to achieve meaningful results quickly.

 Creating and updating checklists is a great way to get started on standard work.
 Rhodes-Horsley says she’s seen many healthcare organizations that don’t reap the full benefit from their checklists because they were created so long ago that some sections aren’t applicable.
-Reviewing checklists across teams can also help you identify if there is overlap between departments or if there are process changes that be implemented upstream or downstream for greater efficiency.
+Reviewing checklists across teams can also help you identify if there is overlap between departments or if there are process changes that should be implemented upstream or downstream for greater efficiency.

 Sharing common information